What do Amazon, Wayfair, Walmart, Airbnb, and Uber have in common?

-Retailers can use marketplaces to take control of their brand when it re-enters the market as a used product — and make a quick buck while they're at it.
-A recommerce marketplace offers many upsides.
+Retailers can use marketplaces to take control of their brand when it re-enters the market as a used product — monetizing the resale.
+Joining the circular economy offers many upsides.
 It increases customer reach.
 It allows you to re-engage with your customers.
 And it gives you control over what goes back on the market — and what gets recycled.
-Sustainability for the win!

 Think Curated by Anthropologie, Madewell Marketplace, and J. Crew Marketplace.

 Retailers with a product line can benefit from the marketplace model too.
 Adding partners to your ecommerce site expands your offering, allowing you to take commissions, benefit from the flywheel effect, and reach new consumers — while maintaining your primary product line.

 Think: The Apple app store, the Android app store

 Electronic technology companies have built marketplaces full of ancillary products that enrich their primary product offering.

 Without apps like Instagram, Wordle, or Space Weather Live, your smartphone is just a phone, a camera, and messaging device with the internet.
 With these apps, your phone becomes a public visual diary, an entertaining puzzle, and a gateway to seeing energized particles from the sun slam into the Earth's upper atmosphere.

 In short, an ancillary marketplace increases the value of your primary product.
 Plus, you benefit from another revenue stream and improved customer loyalty.

 Whether you're looking to build a unique marketplace concept or enhance your existing offering, marketplaces are proven to foster growth, profitability, and retention.
 The best part?
 You don't have to spend millions creating custom technology or years reconfiguring your existing ecommerce platform.
 Using a multi-vendor marketplace platform, you can validate your business model in as little as 90 days.